UsabilityEngineering/What4Dinner/phaseIII/README.md

 The Whats4Dinner team executed a usability study in our third phase to evaluate our current prototype’s functionality and design by accessing how users interacted with the prototype and listening to their feedback.
 We gave each participate five tasks to complete within the prototype, then asked them questions regarding the task once they had finished, followed by a series of debriefing questions once the study was completed.

 Task 1: The users were tasked to find a gluten free mac and cheese recipie.
-This test allowed us to examine how users iintereacted with the search bar as well as the search filters.
+This test allowed us to examine how users intereacted with the search bar as well as the search filters.

 Task 2: The users were asked to save a recipe of their choice, then find that recipe in their cookbooks.
 This task tested how quickly users were able to save a recipe then locate their saves.